 For the beginner, this is not a terribly expensive venture.
-A quality starter set of lock picks and a couple locks to learn and practice with will cost you less than $50.
+A quality set of lock picks that will last you for every stage of your lock picking journey and a couple locks to practice with will cost you less than $100.

-For example, this is an ideal combination for the beginner to start with.
+Here is an example of an ideal combination for the beginner to start with.

 These are the perfect beginner locks and only include four standard pins.
 They provide a very strong feedback while picking, which will really help newcomers develop that sense of feel.